astr0n8t/vyos-ansible/README.md

 An Ansible role to idempotently configure a VyOS Appliance

+The main branch follows the current rolling release, while each VyOS version should have a tag or branch if it is supported.
+(The main may not always be up to date depending on if I have tested that version since a specific cli syntax change)

 > [!CAUTION]
 > You can lock yourself out of your VyOS install with this role.
 It will provision exactly what you define.
 I recommend testing and utilizing the dry-run tag before using this on any production systems.